Vinegar

 Flavor Profile

-Sharp, tangy sourness that brightens dishes and balances richness
+Sharp, tangy sourness that brightens flavors and cuts through richness

 Seasonality